sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ### Producer/Consumer Interface

 To generate code for an operator tree, we introduce produce and consume functions for each operator.
 Produce generates a loop over the tuples in an operator's result.
 Consume is called by an operator's child surrounded by a loop over its result tuples.
 Effectively, produce signifies to "pull" tuples from an operator while consume "push"es them.
 Expressions have a produce function that generates code for calculating that expression.
+This idea comes from a paper by Thomas Neumann in 2011: ["Efficiently Compiling Efficient Query Plans for Modern Hardware"](https://www.vldb.org/pvldb/vol4/p539-neumann.pdf).

 To see this in action, let's consider the following psuedocode implementations for Scan and Filter:
 ```